 Use a decent camera.
 The camera on your smart phone may even work perfectly.
 Or if you have a digital camera you prefer to use, that works just fine too.

 Stay away from disposable cameras- it’s not 1990 anymore.
-You’ll need a camera or pieces of equipment that have flash, a way to adjust lense focus and ways to adjust exposure (how much light is coming in the lense).
+You’ll need a camera or pieces of equipment that have flash, a way to adjust lens focus and ways to adjust exposure (how much light is coming in the lense).
 The good news is you don’t need a fancy camera to do all of this; your smartphone works perfectly fine for taking quality photos.

 Clean up your job site from tools, trash and whatever else may be laying around.
 Make sure everything looks just the way you want it.
 You don’t need to go back and take a second and third photo if you make sure everything looks clean the first time.